 The weekly maintenance of a wet scrubber should include checking the liquid pressure gauges on the supply headers to the scrubber to check for header pluggage, nozzle pluggage and nozzle erosion.
 Higher-than-normal pressures indicate a pluggage issue, while lower-than-normal pressures indicate an erosion issue.

-Each week, you also need to drain and clean the sump and refill it with clean water.
+Each week, as part of your wet scrubber inspection, you also need to drain and clean the sump and refill it with clean water.
 When performing these tasks, check the sump as well.

 Quarterly Wet Scrubber Maintenance Tasks